Pyrdacor/Ambermoon/FileSpecs/EventData.md

 Offset | Type | Description
 --- | --- | ---
 0x00 | ubyte | Event type (= 0x03)
-0x01 | ubyte | Lockpicking chance reduction (0-100)
+0x01 | ubyte | Lockpicking chance reduction (0-100%)
-0x02 | ubyte | Chest flags (see below, only 1 chest has a value other than 0) 0x03 | ubyte | Optional index of a map text to display when showing the opened chest (0xff means no text) 0x04 | ubyte | Chest data index (also used for locked state in savegame) 0x05 | ubyte | Chest loot flags
+0x02 | ubyte | Search check (0-100%) **bugged**
+0x03 | ubyte | Optional index of a map text to display when showing the opened chest (0xff means no text) 0x04 | ubyte | Chest data index (also used for locked state in savegame) 0x05 | ubyte | Chest loot flags
 0x06 | uword | Key index if locked
 0x08 | uword | Unlock fail event index (0-based, 0xffff means none, this is basically the trap event chain)

 If the lockpicking chance reduction is 0, the chest is always open.
-A value of 100 means that the chest can't be lockpicked at all.
+A value of 100 means that the chest can't be lockpicked at all and needs a key.
 Many chests have a value of 1 which is a chest that is locked and lockpicking it succeeds nearly with the lockpicking ability in percent as chance.
-If the key index is not 0, the chest can't be opened with a lockpick.
+If the key index is not 0, the chest can't be opened with a lockpick except if the key index is the lockpick index.

-### Chest flags
+### Search check

-- Bit0: Unused
-- Bit1: If set a search ability check is performed and only if successful the chest is shown.
-- Bit2-7: Unused
+The specs define a percentage value.
+If it is 0, the chest is always detected.
+Otherwise a check with the search skill and the given value should be done.
+The original game code just does a random check against your search skill and ignores the given value.

-Only one chest in Ambermoon uses the flags.
+Only one chest in Ambermoon uses the search check.
 It is a skull in the Antique Area which contains the Antique Weapon.
-You will only find it when your search ability is high enough cause Bit1 is set.
-The chest uses value 50 (hex 32).
+You will only find it when your search ability is high enough cause the value is not 0.
+The chest actually uses value 50 (hex 32) but as mentioned this doesn't matter.

-In binary this is 0011 0010.
-So in addition two other bits are set as well.
-But the meaning is unknown.

-If I get the 68k assembler right, Ambermoon just checks the whole byte value for "not equal zero".
-But maybe it has some different meaning in Amberstar?
+**Note:** The chest is always detected if the clairvoyance spell is active!

 ### Chest loot flags